Valerion VisionMaster Pro 2 Projector Review

 15.9 lbs (7.2 kg)

-The Valerion VisionMaster Pro 2 projector isn't easy to carry; it's decently big and has no built-in battery, so it must stay plugged into an outlet.
+The Valerion VisionMaster Pro 2 projector isn't easy to carry; it's quite large and lacks a built-in battery, so it must remain plugged into an outlet.
 However, it does come with a rugged carrying case, which makes it easier to move around than other similarly sized projectors.

 Setup is quick, though, due to its automatic keystone correction technology and autofocus.
 It also has a 0.9:1 to 1.5:1 optical zoom.
-It has adjustable back feet and an adjustable front foot to help you angle the projector just right.
+It features adjustable back feet and an adjustable front foot, allowing you to angle the projector precisely.
 It also comes with a built-in 24W speaker system, so you don't need to lug a Bluetooth speaker around if you plan on moving the unit.

-If you'd like a similar yet more portable projector, look up the Anker Nebula X1 instead.
-Or if you'd rather have a more versatile unit with a fully rotating stand, there's the JMGO N1S Ultimate.
+If you'd like a similar, yet more portable projector, consider the Anker Nebula X1 instead.
+Alternatively, if you prefer a more versatile unit with a fully rotating stand, consider the JMGO N1S Ultimate.

 8.3